Portrait of Juan Botey and Mas Cals de Fitor - Spain

 What is your personal link to this property?
 How long has it been in your family?

-Both me and my wife have great sensibility for this heritage.
+Both I and my wife have a great sensibility for this heritage.
 I had to work all my life to keep it in good condition.
 The masía was bought by my father in 1950.
 I inherited it eighteen years later and restored it in 1985, paying particular attention not to sacrifice its style and historical character.
 Since then, I try to make it self-sustainable.
 I am managing the property and we have reintroduced the 300-year-old cork harvesting activities – which takes place every 12 years – and cork stoppers production on the estate.
 I like to think that these activities make us a unique type of owners!